djheru/recurrence-rules/README.md

   {
     toString: 'Every month on the 3rd Sunday Monday and Thursday of the month starting 10/19/2017 and ending on 09/10/2018',
     rrule: 'RRULE:FREQ=MONTHLY;INTERVAL=1;BYDAY=3SU,3MO,3TH;'
+  },
+  {
+    toString: 'Every month on the last Friday of the month starting 10/30/2017 and ending on 09/10/2018',
+    rrule: 'RRULE:FREQ=MONTHLY;INTERVAL=1;BYDAY=-1FR;'
   }
 ]
 Yearly Recurrence